 I intend to re-do this in stone at some point, but doing it with lumber is about $300 cheaper than the dry-stack masonry I prefer.

 This is a BEFORE view of the project after a neighbor kindly used a bobcat and took down the blackberry bushes for me.
 I installed the silt fence and began to contemplate what I could do with this.
 You can get a more detailed picture by clicking on these.
-My plan was to setup two tiers of garden rows, and then setup some stairs opposite the drain hole.
-This crude drawing is what I've been working from.

 Here you can see the wooden structure.
 Those walls are 8 foot long 2x4's which gives you some idea of the scale of this earthwork project.